Karoo round-eared sengi: Habitat

-The round-eared elephant shrew are native to Southeast Africa where the temperature ranges from 18°C to 6°C in the winter and 30°C to 22°C during the summer.
+The round-eared sengi are native to Southeast Africa where the temperature ranges from 18 °C to 6 °C in the winter and 30 °C to 22 °C during the summer.

 Foraging and diet

-Round-eared elephant shrews are omnivores with their diet mainly consisting of insects and supplemented with plants.
+Round-eared sengis are omnivores with their diet mainly consisting of insects and supplemented with plants.
 During the winter, this species consumes less insects than they do during the summer due to a decrease in the insect population.

 Reproduction and life cycles

-The round-eared elephant shrew does not reproduce during the winter.
+The round-eared sengi does not reproduce during the winter.